pheelwell/skoria-site/src/garden/🌐Worldbuilding/General/Skoria.md

 ## The Aftermath of [The Shattering](/garden/%F0%9F%8C%90Worldbuilding%5CNether%20Plane/The%20Shattering)

-[The Shattering](/garden/%F0%9F%8C%90Worldbuilding%5CNether%20Plane/The%20Shattering) was a cataclysmic event that resulted from a dispute between two groups of gods.
+[The Shattering](/garden/%F0%9F%8C%90Worldbuilding%5CNether%20Plane/The%20Shattering) was a cataclysmic event that resulted from a dispute between two groups of [Gods](/garden/%F0%9F%8C%90Worldbuilding%5CNether%20Plane%5CGods/Gods).
 The conflict caused devastation on a massive scale, wiping out 85% of Skoria's population and resetting the entire civilization.
 Many species were forever lost as a result of this apocalyptic event.

 In the wake of [The Shattering](/garden/%F0%9F%8C%90Worldbuilding%5CNether%20Plane/The%20Shattering), the god [Arathor](/garden/%F0%9F%8C%90Worldbuilding%5CNether%20Plane%5CGods/Arathor) built a barrier between Skoria and the [Nether Plane](/garden/%F0%9F%8C%90Worldbuilding%5CNether%20Plane/Nether%20Plane) with the help of [Lar](/garden/%F0%9F%8C%90Worldbuilding%5CNether%20Plane%5CGods/Lar).
 They used the remains of Umbrial to create this barrier, preventing any further direct interference from divine beings in Skoria.